orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/optpreproc.rst

 **Monteverdi** .
 Sensor parameters and image meta-data are seamlessly read from the image files without needing any user interaction, provided that all auxiliary files are available.
-The sensor for which **Orfeo Toolbox** supports ortho-rectification of raw products are the
+The sensor for which **Orfeo ToolBox** supports ortho-rectification of raw products are the
 following:

 -  Pleiades